pucilpet/mariadb-galera-swarm/README.md

    Docker 1.12 HEALTHCHECK feature and also can be used by any other health checking node in the network such as HAProxy or Consul.
- - By default the healthcheck is only healthy when Galera state is Synced or Donor so this is a better check that simply connecting to port 3306.
+ - By default the healthcheck is only healthy when Galera state is Synced or Donor so this is a better check than simply connecting to port 3306.
  - If your container network uses something other than `ethwe*` or `eth0` then you need to specify `NODE_ADDRESS` as either the name of the interface to listen on or a grep pattern to match one of the container's IP addresses.
    E.g.: `NODE_ADDRESS='^10.0.1.*'`
- - When using DNS for node address discovery the container entrypoint script will wait up to 60 seconds for `GCOMM_MINIMUM` IP addresses to resolve before trying to start `mysqld` in case some containers are starting slower than others to increase the chance of a healthy recovery.
-Scenrios where not enough IPs would resolve might include:
+ - When using DNS for node address discovery the container entrypoint script will wait indefinitely for `GCOMM_MINIMUM` IP addresses to resolve before trying to start `mysqld` in case some containers are starting slower than others to increase the chance of a healthy recovery.
+Scenarios where not enough IPs would resolve might include:
     - Some nodes may finish pulling container images from remote repositories sooner than others
-    - DNS updates may be slow to propagate one way or another
+    - Schedulers may not be launching nodes quickly enough
-    - Others?
+    - Service discovery systems may be slow to propagate updates via DNS
  - If the file `/usr/local/lib/startup.sh` exists it will be sourced in the start.sh script.

 ### Credit